jcorks/raylib-matte/README.md

 A number of strict changes exist between the original C/C++ API and the Matte bindings.
-Many of the changes are to leverage the higher-level nature of the environment, such as replacing C-string inputs with Matte strings, "pointer + length" input sets with Matte arrays, "byte pointer + length" with Matte MemoryBuffer objects, and avoiding use of direct pointers.
+Many of the changes are to leverage the higher-level nature of the environment, such as replacing C-string inputs with Matte strings, replacing "pointer + length" input sets with Matte arrays, replacing "byte pointer + length" with Matte MemoryBuffer objects, and avoiding use of direct pointers.

 These changes are listed here: